ddev17/Pishoe/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and distribute this project as long as you adhere to the terms of the license.

----

-This README provides an outline for your project documentation on GitHub.
-Make sure to fill in the specific details and add more information as needed.
-It should be clear, concise, and informative to help users and potential contributors understand and use your chatbot solution effectively.